-Richard Heinzl is the founder of Doctors Without Borders Canada: the Nobel Peace Prize-winning organization that has inspired a movement among medical professionals to help the world’s most vulnerable populations.
-Modest and deeply passionate, he shares stories of ordinary people doing extraordinary things in the midst of war and other challenges—and how technology is changing the face of medicine around the globe.
+Richard Heinzl is the founder of Doctors Without Borders Canada: the Nobel Peace Prize-winning organization that inspired a movement among medical professionals to help the world’s most vulnerable populations.
+Modest and deeply passionate, Heinzl shares stories of ordinary people doing extraordinary things in the midst of war, famine and other challenges—and how technology like telemedicine is changing the face of healthcare around the globe.

-In 1988, just out of medical school, Richard Heinzl founded the first North American chapter of Doctors Without Borders/Médecins Sans Frontières, the Nobel Prize-winning humanitarian organization.
-Shortly thereafter he became its first field volunteer, spending an extraordinary year in remote Cambodia.
-(These experiences are movingly captured in his memoir, Cambodia Calling.)
-Hundreds of volunteers have since followed in his footsteps, bringing their healing skills to help many of the world’s most vulnerable people.
-For his work, Heinzl has been named one of Report on Business’s Top 40 Under 40.
+In 1988, just out of medical school, Richard Heinzl founded the first North American chapter of Doctors Without Borders/Médecins Sans Frontières, the Nobel Peace Prize-winning humanitarian organization.
+Soon after, he became its very first field volunteer, spending an extraordinary year in remote Cambodia.
+His inspiring experiences there are movingly captured in his memoir, Cambodia Calling.
+Thousands of volunteers for DWB/MSF have since followed in his footsteps, bringing their healing skills to help many of the world’s most vulnerable people.

 “If I can share one lesson with you, it would be to follow what you love.
 Any one of you can dream up a country you want to go to, or an idea that you want to make happen, or a program that you want to create ... there is a world waiting for you.”— Richard Heinzl

-Just over 30 years ago, Richard Heinzl was an early volunteer for Doctors Without Borders, working in remote locations far from resources and assistance.
+Just over 30 years ago, Richard Heinzl founded the Canadian chapter of Doctors Without Borders, and took off around the world: working in remote locations far from modern resources.
 There, he and his colleagues would dream of what technology would one day do for medicine.
 And as cell phones and the Internet spread throughout the developing world—meaning images could be sent and received from anywhere, anytime—he began to watch those dreams become reality.
 He saw first-hand how telemedicine would spark a dramatic transformation in health care: geography, once the great barrier to quality treatment, would soon be overcome by innovation.

 Today, the borderless revolution continues.
 In this exciting keynote, Heinzl describes how groundbreaking work with big data, artificial intelligence, robotics, nanotech, genomics, and Cloud applications mean that not only is the world smaller and more efficient than ever before, but entrepreneurs can pick and choose from a host of innovations to create unprecedented health care technologies.
 Heinzl tells stories from the world’s most vulnerable places to reveal the humanitarian impact of cutting-edge science, drawn from his years of work abroad and with leading tech companies.
 And he explains how many technological advancements can also originate from emerging markets—meaning science and technology can (and will) flow from the places they’re most needed.